 Magery is the art of harnessing aetheric energy and binding that energy to produce a desired effect.
 Like shamans, elementors, and sorcerers, mages must possess quintessence, allowing them to harness the energies of nature, the elements, and the aether.
 Magery, or thaumaturgy as it is often called in technical writings, is the scientific study and practice of magic, exercising the fundamental laws of nature through advanced mathematics, elemental correspondences, and astrological alignments to harness the ever-flowing currents that ebb and flow in the luminiferous aether.
 This force provides the energy that all mages harness—an energy commonly called aetheric energy, or aethergy.

 Mages are particularly adept at controlling aethergy, manipulating natural forces, projecting illusions, and bending the fabric of space itself.
-Mages can also conjure physical objects by condensing forms in the aether into solidified metaplasmic substance.
-Although mages can summon and control elemental spirits, most prefer to create artificial aetheric constructs known as egregores, which are similar to spirits, but entirely artificial and designed to carry out a single specific task.
+Although mages can summon and control elemental spirits, most prefer to create artificial aetheric constructs known as egregores, which are similar to elemental spirits, but are entirely artificial and designed to carry out a single specific task.

 Astral magery is a more advanced form of magery that harnesses the energy of the astral light.
 Astral mages must employ highly technical processes and mathematical equations to tap aethergy directly from the astral currents.
 The mage must pour over countless astral charts, ephemeris tables, and ecliptic diagrams, performing meticulous calculations and resolving complex formulas to anticipate changes in the astral currents affected by the influence of planetary motions and celestial alignments.
 The most experienced astral mages eventually learn to intuitively project these patterns and calculations in their minds, just as an experienced architect can intuitively estimate every facet of a structure’s geometry at a glance.
 With this ability, an astral mage can harness a seemingly limitless source of energy, drawing down the blazing silver flames of the astral light.

-Primal magery, also called shamanism, is fundamentally the same as magery in that both operate on the elements, the aether, and the forces of nature.
-Primal magery, as it is traditionally understood, deals with plants, animals, healing, natural forces such as wind and rain, and the assorted elemental forces that bind the natural world together.
+Shamanism is fundamentally the same as magery in that both operate on the elements, the aether, and the forces of nature.
+Sometimes called primal magery or primal magic, shamanism traditionally deals with plants, animals, healing, natural forces such as wind and rain, and the assorted elemental forces that bind the natural world together.

-Generally speaking, all practitioners of primal magic possess quintessence, allowing them to harness the energy within nature to empower their art, be that energy from herbs and crystals, meditative communion with earth spirits, or a profound devotion to nature itself.
+All practitioners of primal magic possess quintessence, allowing them to harness the energy within nature to empower their art, be that energy from herbs and crystals, meditative communion with earth spirits, or a profound devotion to nature itself.
 The cardinal rule observed by all who practice primal magic is simple: “For Nature to be commanded, She must be obeyed.”

 Spiritual magic is generally divided into two categories: theurgy and spiritism.
-Theurgy literally means “divine-working” and is generally understood to refer to magic as practiced by priests.
-As far as the Archidoxy is concerned, only Archidox theurges are true theurges; all others are sorcerers and karcists.
-Archidox theurges are those priests of the Archidoxy who seek to understand the nature of magic, to harness magic in the name of the Archons, and to use magic in the eternal battle against the legions of darkness.
+Theurgy literally means “divine-working,” and is generally understood to refer to magic practiced by priests.
+As far as the Archidoxy is concerned, only Archidox theurgists are true theurgists: all others are spiritors, sorcerers, or karcists.
+Archidox theurgists are those priests of the Archidoxy who possess quintessence, and have dedicated their holy powers of theurgy to the eternal battle against the legions of darkness.
 Archidox theurgists are said to draw aethergy from the higher harmonies of the empyrean fires, but some mages argue that this “empyrean fire” is indistinguishable from the astral light.

 Karcistry represents the seductive power inherent to the grim realm of darkness, death, and decay.
-Although operatively identical to sorcery, karcistry is essentially the corruption of spiritual magic, and those who practice its vile rites are consumed with the lust for power and seek to control the forces of entropy and death.
-In general, karcists are corrupt theurgists or evil sorcerers who work to summon malevolent spirits, raise the dead, or attain immortality by transforming themselves into an undead lich.
+Karcistry is the complete corruption of spiritual magic, and those who practice its vile rites are consumed with the lust for power and control over the forces of entropy and death, hoping to cheat death itself.

 Psychurgy is the power of mind over matter, and its root meaning is “mind working”.
-Individuals endowed with psychic powers are typically referred to as psychics, psychurgists, or mentalists, although the terms mindbender and psycher are more common colloquialisms.
-Psychic individuals usually exhibit talents in particular areas, such as clairvoyance, telepathy, or telekinesis, and may prefer the corresponding designation of clairvoyant, telepath, or telekinetic.
+Individuals endowed with psychic powers are typically referred to as psychics, psychurgists, or mindmasters, though the terms mindbender and psycher are common colloquialisms.
+Certain psychic individuals may exhibit talents in particular areas, such as clairvoyance, telepathy, telekinesis, and so forth, and may prefer the corresponding designation of clairvoyant, telepath, or telekinetic.

 Triclopes are by far the most powerful of all psychurgists, and while all Triclopes possess some level of psychic ability, Triclops Lords (who were wiped out at the end of the War of Tyranny) had a degree of ability far beyond anything achievable by humankind.